wp-plugins/work-the-flow-file-upload/README.txt

 bootstrap css version 3.0.3.
 So it should be safe from clashes with other plugin or theme css files, even if they also use the bootstrap css.

+If you want to remove this css completely then uncheck the `include_plugin_style` option on the `system options` page.

+You can also remove default overrides for the css by unchecking the `include_plugin_style_default_overrides` checkbox in individual workflow settings.

 To modify the plugins namespaced bootstrap styles without affecting other bootstrap css, just be sure to include the class selector 'tbs' when overriding the bootstrap styles in your themes css.